panto-48/MY_final_project-100POINTS/README.md

 <br>4.
 Answer the "Do_you_enough" question (y/n)
   > message : "because I missed 'the Exit function' so in order for me to test the task relate with project or request I need to use while-statement for help that why the 4-Step was created"

 ### 3. A table detailing each role and its actions, specifying the relevant methods and classes, and indicating the completion percentage of your code for a particular action in a given role.
-See an example table in the attached file; your table will have much more rows than this.
+See an example table in the attached file.
 | Role     | Action | Method     | Class | Completion Percentage |
 |----------|--------|------------|-------|-----------|
 | admin     | see all the tables  | *(Regular access) with Project_list |- | 65%|